 On very rare occasions, a new free-weight exercise shows up or an old one is brought back and suddenly it seems like everyone is doing it, so much so that it’s hard to remember what it was like when no one was.
-At the start of Ronnie Coleman’s Olympia reign in 1998, it was the walking lunge that the eight-time Mr. O made ubiquitous.
+At the start of Ronnie Coleman’s Olympia reign in 1998, his focus on walking lunges made them a gym staple.
 And as his era ended in 2006, along came another glute-centric lift, the barbell hip thrust.

 Recently, there was a systematic review of 12 hip thrust studies.
 Its conclusions highlight three great reasons to include this exercise in your routine.